uzodinma-okafor/configure-ad/README.md

 - Configure Active Directory

   - Click "notification" to Select: "Promote this server to a Domain Controller"
-  - Select: "Add a new forest" (mydomain.com or your choice)
+  - Select: "Add a new forest" (din-okafor.com or your choice)
   - Choose a Password and make note of this
   - Complete Installation ("Next"; "Next"; "Next"; "Next" and "Install")
   - Allow the server to close, which will disconnect the Remote Desktop.
-  - Restart and then log back into DC-1 as user: mydomain.com\labuser
+  - Restart and then log back into DC-1 as user: din-okafor.com\labuserdin  (NOTE: "labuserdin" is just the username of the original user for both VMs when they were created in this tutorial's example; feel free to use another username for your VMs if you prefer)
 </p>
 <br /><hr>
 <p><img src="https://i.imgur.com/kVVwcTQ.png" height="50%" width="50%" alt="Disk Sanitization Steps"/><img src="https://i.imgur.com/OriaoYz.png" height="50%" width="50%" alt="Disk Sanitization Steps"/></p>